apache/dubbo-website/blog/en-us/spring-boot-dubbo-start-stop-analysis.md

 }
 ```

-In fact, if you want to answer such a question.
-We need to abstract this problem firstly, that is, a JVM process, under what circumstances will it exit?
+In fact, to answer this question, we need to abstract it first, that is, under what circumstances will a JVM process exit?

 Take Java 8 as an example.
 By referring to the JVM language specification[1], there is a clear description in Section 12.8:

-A program terminates all its activity and *exits* when one of two things happens:
+> A program terminates all its activity and *exits* when one of two things happens:
+>

-- All the threads that are not daemon threads terminate.
+> - All the threads that are not daemon threads terminate.
-- Some thread invokes the `exit` method of class `Runtime` or class `System`, and the `exit` operation is not forbidden by the security manager.
+> - Some thread invokes the `exit` method of class `Runtime` or class `System`, and the `exit` operation is not forbidden by the security manager.

 Therefore, in view of the above situation, we judge that there must be some non-daemon thread not exiting.
-All thread information can be seen by `jstack`, including whether they are daemon threads, and `jstack` can be used to find out which threads are non-deamon.
+All thread information can be seen by `jstack`, including whether they are daemon threads, and `jstack` can be used to find out which threads are non-daemon.

 ```sh
 ➜  jstack 57785 | grep tid | grep -v "daemon"